 Climate Law and Governance is a program from CPI Brazil, focusing on land use, conservation, agriculture, and infrastructure.
-This program is lead by lawyers, with expertise in environmental law, sustainability, energy, and regulation.
-The Climate Law and Governance agenda conducts juridical analysis of legal policies and instruments, monitors and evaluates its implementation, and proposes recommendations to promote the environmental agenda in Brazil.
+This program is led by lawyers, with expertise in environmental law, sustainability, energy, and regulation.
+The Climate Law and Governance agenda conducts a juridical analysis of legal policies and instruments, monitors and evaluates its implementation, and proposes recommendations to promote the environmental agenda in Brazil.

 Governance, Area of Influence, and Environmental Risks of Transport Infrastructure Investments: Case Studies in the State of Pará

 This study compiles a detailed overview of the four key federal infrastructure projects – either planned or being upgraded – in the state of Pará: Ferrogrão and BR-155/158, not yet started, and BR-163/230/MT/PA and BR-230, which are currently in the process of improvement.